-Besides the commonly known CCTV security camera, what's the full name of CCTV for other purposes?
+Besides the commonly known CCTV security camera, the full name of CCTV for other purposes may vary.
+In this blog, we'll explore the meaning and full form of CCTV, and how it works.

 The CCTV full form is closed-circuit television.